gmn42/stfc-mod/INSTALL.md

 1. Download the `stfc-community-patch.zip` file from your chosen [github release](https://github.com/netniv/stfc-mod/releases/) and extract the `version.dll` file.

-2) The default folder for both the game and the settings file is `C:\Games\Star Trek Fleet Command\Star Trek Fleet Command\default\game` (if this folder isn't present, see the [windows-specific](#windows-specific) section below.)
-Open this folder in Explorer.
+2. Open the game folder in Explorer.
+The default folder for both the game and the settings file is `C:\Games\Star Trek Fleet Command\Star Trek Fleet Command\default\game`

+   If this folder isn't present, or no log files are created when running the game see the [windows-specific](#windows-specific) section below.)

 3) Place the `version.dll` file from the downloaded .zip file into this folder.